mjg123/mjg123.github.io/_posts/2018-01-11-Java-in-containers-jdk10.md

   - CPU Share Constraint: `—cpu-shares`
   ([Doc](https://docs.docker.com/engine/reference/run/#cpu-share-constraint)) This rations the CPU according to the proportions you choose, but only when the system is busy.
 For example you can have three containers with shares of 1024/512/512, but those limits are only applied when necessary.
 When there is headroom your containerized process can use left-over CPU time.

-  - CPU Period/Quota Contstraint: `—cpus` (or `—cpu-period` with `—cpu-quota`)
+  - CPU Period/Quota Constraint: `—cpus` (or `—cpu-period` with `—cpu-quota`)
   ([Doc](https://docs.docker.com/engine/reference/run/#cpu-period-constraint)) This uses the Linux Completely Fair Scheduler to limit the container's CPU usage.
-This means that the container will be limited even when the machine is lightly-loaded but your workload may still be spread across all the CPUs on the host.
+This means that the container will be limited even when the machine is lightly loaded but your workload may still be spread across all the CPUs on the host.

   - CPUSet Constraint: `—cpuset-cpus`
   ([Doc](https://docs.docker.com/engine/reference/run/#cpuset-constraint)) Unlike the two previous constraints, this pins the containerized process to specific CPUs.
 Your process may have to share those CPUs, but will obviously not be allowed to use spare capacity on any others.